thanatath/ESP-PC-Remote/README.md

 # ESP32 PC Remote Control

 This project allows you to remotely power on your PC using an ESP32 microcontroller, a relay, and a simple web interface.
-It also supports OTA (Over-The-Air) updates and displays status on an OLED screen.
+It also supports OTA (Over-The-Air) updates, mDNS (local domain name), and displays status on an OLED screen.
 The backend server is written in Node.js and provides a simple API for triggering the relay.

 ## Features
 - Remotely power on your PC via web interface or API